michael-0acf4/spin4/README.md

 # Basic overview
 - An accumulator vector with 2 components : register X and Y
-    - we accumulate values along the way by doing addition, substraction, multiplication or integer division
+    - We accumulate values along the way by doing addition, substraction, multiplication or integer division
-    - we can operate on both components X, Y
+    - We can operate on both components X, Y
-    - the value of the stack is incremented/decremented as we rotate in the 4D-space
+    - The value of the stack is incremented/decremented as we rotate in the 4D-space
 - A single stack
     - We can push the value of the accumulator one component at a time ie. push the value of X or Y
     - We can push directly with the standard input (interpreted as a number)
-    - it can be rotated (left / right)
+    - It can be rotated (left / right)
-    - we can pop the top element
+    - We can pop the top element
-    - we can display the top element as a number or as an ASCII character.
+    - We can display the top element as a number or as an ASCII character.

 # Hello World
 Hello World program in Spin4